j-pettit/pfinance/README.md

 - setup a github action to do versioning and releasing
 - get this thing actually hosted on PyPI/installable with pip
 - add a license to it (probably GPL or MIT)

+## Stuff in the venv
+- wheel
+- setuptools
+- twine
+- pytest
+- pytest-runner